SNK vs. Capcom: Card Fighters

-SNK vs. Capcom: Card Fighters Clash is a series of SNK Playmore games between 1999 and 2006 for hand-held consoles.
-It is a digital collectible card game, spun off from the popular series of fighting games by SNK and Capcom, and also including references to many other kinds of games from both companies.
-The game uses cards based on Capcom and SNK characters from a variety of earlier games.
-The first two versions of this game were released for the Neo Geo Pocket Color, and a new version for the Nintendo DS was released in 2007.
+SNK vs. Capcom: Card Fighters is a series of SNK Playmore games released between 1999 and 2006 for hand-held consoles.
+They are digital collectible card games, spun off from the popular SNK vs. Capcom series of fighting games.
+The games features cards based on characters from a variety of different Capcom and SNK games, such as Street Fighter and The King of Fighters.
+The first two entries were released for the Neo Geo Pocket Color, followed by a third game for the Nintendo DS.

-SVC: Card Fighters' Clash
+SNK vs. Capcom: Card Fighters' Clash

 The first game in the series, released in 1999 for the Neo Geo Pocket Color handheld console, was the first crossover between SNK and Capcom.
 Characters in the game are illustrated in the super deformed art style.
 There are two complementary versions of the game: the SNK version and the Capcom version.
-Each version of the game has a different starting deck and different exclusive cards that can be obtained, but the gameplay remains the same, with card battles resembling a somewhat simplified version of Magic: The Gathering, in which a maximum of three "creatures" (i.e. fighters) are allowed in each player's field at any given moment and there is no mana to be spent to place them in the field (there are, however, Special Points, SP for short, which are gained as fighters are placed in the field and spent as the players use Action Cards - this game's equivalent of Enchantments - or combined attacks).
+Each version of the game has a different starting deck and different exclusive cards that can be obtained, but the gameplay remains the same, with card battles resembling a somewhat simplified version of Magic: The Gathering, in which a maximum of three "creatures" (i.e. fighters) are allowed in each player's field at any given moment and there is no mana to be spent to place them in the field (there are, however, Special Points, SP for short, which are gained as fighters are placed in the field and spent as the players use Action Cards—this game's equivalent of Enchantments—or combined attacks).
+The game received an emulated re-release for Nintendo Switch in January 2022, which includes both versions and features the ability to battle and trade between them on a single system.
+This re-release was later included as part of the Neo Geo Pocket Color Selection Vol. 2 game compilation, released for Nintendo Switch and Windows in November 2022.

+Reception

+The game was mostly well received.
+TouchArcade said "It’s one of those games that gives back the more you put into it."
+Gamezebo said "Overall Card Fighters’ Clash holds up very well to modern scrutiny – like most of the top tier NGPC titles – and this sensibly priced port is a must play for anyone with even a passing interest in the card battler genre."